 Posted on

-Gen X woman relaxing on a massage table beside BCH Naturals coconut oil lube and hemp massage oil.
+woman relaxing on a massage table beside BCH Naturals coconut oil lubricant Original and Extra natural lubricant.

-Why Gen X Women Are Turning to Coconut Oil Lube
+Why So Many People Are Turning to Coconut Oil as a Natural Lubricant

-The short answer: yes — and here’s why so many women love it.
+The short answer: yes — and here’s why so many people love it.

-Now we’re choosing products that feel good, do good, and don’t irritate sensitive skin.
+Now people are choosing products that feel good, do good, and don’t irritate sensitive skin.
+Coconut oil as a natural lubricant ticks every box.

 Coconut halves on a dark background